 In the 1950s, surgeons developed new techniques for treating cleft lips, helping many children who would otherwise have had feeding or speech problems.

 Functional and cosmetic facial plastic surgery has continued to develop and improve over the decades, with surgeons around the country performing millions of procedures each year.
 Today, patients can receive treatments as varied as BOTOX and cosmetic fillers, blepharoplasties, laser skin resurfacing, facelifts, rhinoplasties, and more.
 The facial plastic surgeons at CEENTA, who are also fellowship-trained and board-certified eye and ENT doctors, are constantly learning techniques and treatments that are as new as you want your skin to look.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
 Would you like an appointment with one of our facial plastic surgeons in North or South Carolina?
 Call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+Schedule online or through myCEENTAchart.